 In the modern age of business, there is more data available to startup owners than there has ever been.
 This means that business owners can also learn more about marketing than ever before, with a large number of marketing statistics being available digitally.

-Making effective use of Marketing Statistics For Startups can assist business owners in making better decisions by interpreting patterns within the data itself, which can lead to increased profitability for the business.
+Making effective use of digital marketing statistics for startups can assist business owners in making better decisions by interpreting patterns within the data itself, which can lead to increased profitability for the business.

-There is a notable difference between the marketing needs of a B2B startup than there is compared to a B2C startup, due to the different nature of the target market and the different types of products that may be offered.
-Despite this, the following marketing statistics will help both B2B and B2C startups to better plan their marketing campaigns for 2020.
+There is a notable difference between the marketing needs of a B2B startup and a B2C startup, due to the different nature of the target market and the different types of products that may be offered.
+Despite this, the following marketing statistics will help both B2B and B2C startups to better plan their marketing campaigns for 2022.